Code-Institute-Submissions/dbyrne87.github.io/README.md

-# Code Institiute Milestone Project - 1
+# Code Institute Milestone Project - 1
+## The Jones Music

 A clean and responsive website for a band, targeting both their current and potential future audience.
+This website is used to promote the bands music while also making it easy for potential clients and/or fans to book them to performe at events, weddings etc.
+The website layout was based around their primary and secondary targets for the website.

 ## UX

-This website is used to promote the bands music while also making it easy for potential clients and/or fans to book them to performat events, weddings etc.
-The website layout was based around their primary and secondary targets for the website.
 Firstly a set of wireframe diagrams where made to show the layout of the website on different screen sizes and was also used to iron out any potential issues that arose before coding the website.[Link To Wireframe](https://xd.adobe.com/view/93b734fd-348a-414f-69f4-79c2324e39f7-e586/)

-The websites layout is designed in such a way that each primary and secondary target has its own section on the page and is easily found.
+The websites layout is designed so that each primary and secondary target has its own section on the page and is easily found both via the fixed top navbar or by scrolling on the page itself.
-For the user I did not want to overwhelm them with information so I kept none necessary content such as the Book Now form to it's own page and give them a simple Contact Us form instead.
+For the user I did not want to overwhelm them with information so I kept unnecessary content such as the "Book Now" form to it's own page and give them a simple Contact Us form instead.

 Depending on the screen size some content is removed but is viewable on a dedicated page, an example of this is the Band section in the homepage is not viewable on mobile devices but is viewable in the Our Band webpage.